California Sexual Assault Lawyers

 - Wrongful Death — If the assault led to your loved one’s death, family members may file a wrongful death claim to seek justice and compensation.

 Consulting with a sexual assault attorney can help determine your legal options.
-Contact us today for a free and confidential consultation.
+Contact us for a free and confidential consultation.

 Is It Expensive To Hire A Sexual Assault Lawyer?

 Many sexual assault lawyers, including those at Arash Law, understand the financial strain that legal battles can impose.
 That’s why we work on a contingency fee basis for civil cases.
-Under this arrangement, you won’t have to pay anything upfront.
+Under this arrangement, you won’t have to pay anything up front.
 Instead, we take a percentage of your compensation if we win your case.

 Do I Need To Go To Court For My Sexual Assault Claim?